*This blog post was originally published in 2020, but with Rachelle’s permission, we are re-sharing it in honour of National Indigenous Peoples Day!

-While many of you know that tomorrow is Father’s Day, another very special celebration lands on this day as well, National Indigenous Peoples Day in Canada!
+As some of you may know, a very special celebration is tomorrow, National Indigenous Peoples Day in Canada!

 What is National Indigenous Peoples Day?
 This is a day that we celebrate and recognize the unique heritage, diverse cultures of First Nations, Inuit and Métis peoples.
 Although these groups share many similarities, they each have a distinct heritage, language, cultural practices and spiritual beliefs.

 I, Jillian, grew up in Peace River Alberta, where there are various First Nation communities specifically the Dane-zaa tribe, which was formally known as The Beaver tribe.

 As a child, (not in my plant-based days lol) I loved snacking on Mennonite sausage, moose jerky, bannock and perogies, these were just a few of my Nothern Alberta faves.
 Almost every weekend in the summer my mom, dad and I would pack up the camper and head to our favourite campground, the memories of these trips were amazing.
 But one of my fondest memories was making bannock at night over the fire, slowly pulling it off the stick, filling it with butter and jam and sharing it with family and friends.
 As most of you know, a few summers ago Justin and I got our very first camper and I can’t wait to continue making bannock over the campfire with Leo and Annie!